mauroservienti/milestone.github.io/_posts/outbox-what-and-why.md

 ---
 layout: post
-title: "What's an Outbox and why do we need it?"
+title: "What's an Outbox and why do we need it?
+Hint: it's about data integrity"
 author: Mauro Servienti
 synopsis: "Distributed systems are ugly beasts sometimes.
 They hide subtle tricks that can lead to data loss and system corruption.
 The Outbox pattern helps address a couple of them."
 enable_mermaid: true